 The University is committed to making a Rochester education affordable.
 In addition to need-based aid, many Rochester students receive merit awards ranging from $2,000 a year to full-tuition scholarships.
 Applicants who apply by December 1 will receive the strongest consideration for merit awards.

-Undergraduates receive extraordinarily strong education in their chosen fields.
+Undergraduates receive an extraordinarily strong education in their chosen fields.
 Additionally, Rochester offers many options beyond traditional course work.
-Opportunities that allow our students to explore their individual interests further include Professional Degree Programs, Dual Degree Programs, Research and Innovation Grants, Kauffman Entrepreneurial Year, Take Five Scholars Program, private lessons at the Eastman School of Music, study abroad, and undergraduate research.
+Opportunities that allow our students to explore their individual interests further include Professional Degree Programs, Dual Degree Programs, Research and Innovation Grants, the e5 Program, Take Five Scholars Program, private lessons at the Eastman School of Music, study abroad, and undergraduate research.